dappforce/subsocial-parachain/README.md

 Take into account that you need to build a binary as described in the previous step.

-Simple run and join the network:
+Simply run and join the network:

 ```shell
 ./target/release/subsocial-collator \